MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-line.md

 ![LINE screenshot auto response](./media/channels/LINE-screenshot-10.png)

 Alternatively, you can choose to keep these messages.
-In this case, it may be a good idea to click “Set message” and edit it.
+In this case, it may be a good idea to click "Set message" and edit it.

 ![LINE screenshot set auto response](./media/channels/LINE-screenshot-11.png)